 So the big question is how does someone save in a culture where there is so much pressure to just buy everything in sight?

-Below are some strategies that will help you not to succumb to the spending demon:
+Below are some ways to steer clear of the spending demon:

 So take the time to do research and find the best deals on the things you want to buy…you’ll be surprised at how much you can save.
-Being a smart sharper means being discipline by being a good steward over your finances.
+Being a smart shopper means developing discipline by being a good steward over your finances.

 See Money Savings Strategy Below:

 Step 1 – Set a written goal to save a certain amount of money by a certain date.
 Make sure the goal is in plain sight where you can refer to it often.